greenbas/nopaste/README.md

 When you open a link, NoPaste reads, decodes, and decompresses whatever is after the `#`, and displays the result in the editor.

+If there's no text to decompress, then NoPaste will pull data from localstorage if there is any any, and save any changes to localStorage.

+> **Note:** Changes made to decompressed data aren't saved unless you click "Save to Local Storage"!

 This process is done entirely **in your browser**, and the web server hosting NoPaste [never has access to the fragment](https://en.wikipedia.org/wiki/Fragment_identifier)

 For example, [this is the CSS code used by NoPaste][example]